-- 7. [They are discussing the trip west, how much it will cost, how little money they have saved, etc. At this point, they are both convinced that they don’t need or want each other.
+- 7. [After several weeks of work, they are discussing the trip west, how much it will cost, how little money they have saved, etc. At this point, they are both convinced that they don’t need or want each other.
 Shannon says she can do it alone.]

 - Joseph: You’re a corker, Shannon.
 What a corker you are.

-- [They get dressed for bed, and Shannon makes a fuss about maintaining her decency/privacy in this shared room.
+- [They get dressed for bed, and Shannon makes a fuss about maintaining her decency/privacy in this room they are forced to share as “brother and sister.”
 After saying goodnight…]

 - Shannon: Joseph?